 When looked at against the modern warehouse problems (and traditional ones), this makes sense.
 An Airbnb model would mean opening spare capacity in different warehouses and matching it to demand.
-Warehouse space, in the ecommerce era, is in immensely high demand.
-Maximising use of the available space to every player’s advantage therefore makes sense.
+Warehouse space, in the e-commerce era, is in immensely high demand.
+Maximising use of the available space to every player’s advantage, therefore, makes sense.
 However, using a traditional approach to this would be unheard of, and impossible to put in to practice.
-With the right technology, and an Airbnb-model, it is possible.
+With the right technology and an Airbnb-model, it is possible.
 In so doing, a new marketplace is therefore created.

 Traditionally, warehousing involves holding vast physical properties in your possession, or through a 3rd party logistics provider, in a limited number of locations.
 With such warehouses, businesses have high overheads and fixed costs, which don’t change with the fluctuations in the business success and economic climate they’re in.
-Warehouses in many ways are a risk undertaking.
+Warehouses in many ways are a risky undertaking.
 They can wallow empty, or not be fit for purpose, yet you are stuck with little chance of changing things in the short to medium term.
 The problems with this traditional model are further exacerbated by the fact that goods have to be transported from one location to another in vast distribution chains.
 This involves significant cost – in terms of money but also resources, time, and the environment.

 A New Warehouse Model